skbio.stats.composition.dirmult_ttest#

 The number of draws from the Dirichilet-multinomial posterior distribution More draws provide higher uncertainty surrounding the estimated log-fold changes and p-values.

-- p_adjuststr or None, optional
+- p_adjuststr, optional

 Method to correct p-values for multiple comparisons.
 Options are Holm- Boniferroni (“holm” or “holm-bonferroni”) (default), Benjamini- Hochberg (“bh”, “fdr_bh” or “benjamini-hochberg”), or any method supported by statsmodels’